liferay/liferay-docs/discover/analytics-cloud/articles/01-what-is-liferay-analytics-cloud.markdown

 Existing and prospective customers interact with your company in person, on your websites, and via email and messaging.
 On Liferay Digital Enterprise (DE) websites, people are registered users or visitors.
-Software applications, such as Salesforce, contain customer contact information too.
-Liferay Analytics Cloud (Analytics Cloud) integrates contacts from your Liferay DE instances, Salesforce, and CSV files into a single view.
+Liferay Analytics Cloud (Analytics Cloud) integrates contacts from your Liferay DE instances and CSV files into a single view.
 Analytics Cloud merges contact data into rich profiles of *Individuals*---unique contacts (people).
 Analytics Cloud lets you name contact fields your way, making them most useful to you and your company.

-Analytics Cloud lets you aggregate Individuals into *Accounts* and *Segments*.
-Accounts comprise Individuals that belong to the same company.
-They give you a better picture of company attributes, background, and interests.
-It helps you identify a company's decision makers and subject matter experts.

-Segments are aggregates of Individuals or Accounts that have common characteristics.
-Here are some example Segments:

-- Contacts in a particular geographic region
-- Accounts whose companies are a particular size
-- Accounts in a particular industry
-- Accounts with whom you've done the most business

-Analytics Cloud lets you create Segments dynamically based on criteria or statically (comprising hand selected Individuals and Accounts).
+Analytics Cloud lets you aggregate Individuals into *Segments*.
+Segments are aggregates of Individuals that have common characteristics.
+You can create Segments dynamically based on criteria or statically (comprising hand selected Individuals).
 You can use industry, for example, as a criteria.
 Industry Segment Analytics shows industries engaging with you most and identifies your content that interests them.

 Contact profiles are a big part of Analytics Cloud, but analytics about people's interaction with your website pages and assets is a bigger part.
 This type of